Automated payments hit an all-time high in 2018 with brand new annual, monthly, and daily records set – one of them, twice.

 Across August 2018 alone, 580 million payments were processed, smashing the existing record of 573 million, which had stood for almost three years (December 2015).

 A new daily high of 114 million transactions was set at the end of the same month but stood only briefly , as a massive 123 million payments were processed in a single day in November, an increase of almost eight per cent.

-Direct Debits soared to nearly 4.4 billion transactions – that’s more than eight Direct Debits for every UK adult – while Bacs Direct Credit, used to pay wages, salaries, pensions, and benefits, as well as supplier payments, saw values of almost £3.63 billion, the highest recorded; that compares with £2.96 billion 10 years earlier.
+Direct Debits soared to nearly 4.4 billion transactions – that’s more than eight Direct Debits for every UK adult – while Bacs Direct Credit, used to pay wages, salaries, pensions, and benefits, as well as supplier payments, saw values of almost £3.63 trillion, the highest recorded; that compares with £2.96 trillion 10 years earlier.

 We are working hard to create the best retail payments industry in the world, and results like this underline the strength of the foundations on which we are building.
 We are committed to enabling a vibrant UK economy, and the continued growth of these established payment products can only help us in delivering that.

 Said Paul Horlock, Chief Executive of Pay.UK